Definition of Enthymeme

-Popular Examples of Enthymene
+Popular Examples of Enthymeme

 - “Senator, I served with Jack Kennedy.
 I knew Jack Kennedy.
 Jack Kennedy was a friend of mine.
-Senator, you’re no Jack Kennedy.” — Lloyd Bentsen to Dan Quayle in US Vice-Presidential debate in 1988.
+Senator, you’re no Jack Kennedy.” – Lloyd Bentsen to Dan Quayle in U.S. Vice-Presidential debate in 1988.
 (The hidden premise: Jack Kennedy was a great man, but you are not.)

-- He is a US citizen, so he is entitled to due process.
-(The hidden premise: All the citizens of US are entitled to due process.)
+- He is a U.S. citizen, so he is entitled to due process.
+(The hidden premise: All citizens of the U.S. are entitled to due process.)

 - With a name like Bonanza, it has to be good.
-(The hidden premise: Bonanza is a prestigious company therefore it is good)
+(The hidden premise: Bonanza is a prestigious company, therefore it is good.)

-Examples of Enthymeme from Literature
+Examples of Enthymeme in Literature

 Plebian: “Mark’d ye his words?
 He would not take the crown.
 Therefore ’tis certain he was not ambitious.”

-“The battle of Iraq is one victory in a war on terror that began on September the 11th, 2001, and still goes on. . . .
-With those attacks, the terrorists and their supporters declared war on the United States.
+“The battle of Iraq is one victory in a war on terror that began on September the 11th, 2001, and still goes on … With those attacks, the terrorists and their supporters declared war on the United States.
 And war is what they got.”

 “[M]y parents decide to buy my brothers guns.
 These are not ‘real’ guns.
 They shoot ‘BBs,’ copper pellets my brothers say will kill birds.
 Because I am a girl, I do not get a gun.“

-In this example, the speaker omits that major premise that her parents have not given her a gun.
+In this example, the speaker omits the major premise that her parents have not given her a gun.
 However, she directly lets the readers know the reason why she does not have the gun.